 Each and every employee contributes to the success of the City of Hastings.
 We expect everyone to perform to the highest level possible.
 Poor job performance can lead to corrective action up to and including termination of employment., It is the City’s expectation that written performance feedback is given to and discussed with each employee at least one time per year.
 Because our employees’ performance is vital to our success, it is also expected that performance feedback be provided to employees informally throughout the year.
 Written performance feedback will become part of the employee’s personnel file.
 We require all employees to participate in the review process when it occurs.

+Remote Work

+The City of Hastings is committed to providing excellent customer service for our residents, as well as attracting and retaining critical employee talent.
+A remote work policy provides these benefits to the City and is hereby adopted according to the guidelines found in Appendix B.

 Compensation, Payroll and Time Reporting